panggd/docker-decentralized-identity/README.md

 To understand decentralized identity, HyperLedger Indy seem to be a popular choice.
 Therefore, I use that as the DL database to store the decentralized identities, credentials, schemas and credential definitions.

 ## Further improvements
+- Since there are microservices now, I can build a front-end application to manage activities like onboarding new party, search for a party and list its records in the digital wallet, revoke a record etc.

+- Implement a NoSQL database to persist the verification keys.
+So one can easily retrieve them for verification.

 - To scale, it will be good to introduce queues in front of each API endpoint, so this allow to regulate the flow or extend to other work flows.

 - Tighten the API endpoint security with OAuth, JWT token.

 - In general, take the solution to any cloud provider will be a great idea, there are a lot of managed services that help with infrastructure setup, scaling, security and resource management.

+## Prerequisites
+* NodeJS, latest version
+* NPM, latest version
+* Docker desktop client, latest version

+## Techology Stack
+1. NodeJS, latest version
+2. ExpressJS, latest version
+3. HyperLedger Indy, latest version
+4. Docker, latest version

 ## Initialization
 We need to first run the docker container before testing.